New Member Info

 Our principal focus on the front crawl stroke however, some coaches will cover other strokes as well including breast, back and butterfly.

 When you come to the wall make sure to turn, don't keep going!
-We don't really care if you do an open turn or flip.
+We don't really care if you do an open turn, flip turn or stop for tea.

 Please wear a swim suit!